 Dalbavancin for the Treatment of Acute Bacterial Skin and Skin Structure Infections in Children, Known or Suspected to be Caused by Susceptible Gram-positive Organisms, Including MRSA

-- for people ages 3 months to 17 years (full criteria)
+- for people ages up to 17 years (full criteria)

 - at UCLA